-There are two scenarios to debugging your Web Part.
-The first scenario would have you debug them on your local machine while the second scenario would have you develop your SharePoint Web Part on your local machine but host and debug the Web Part on a remote machine where SharePoint exists.
+There are two scenarios for debugging your Web Part.
+The first scenario would have you debug them on your local machine while the second scenario would have you develop your SharePoint Web Part on your local machine but the host and debug the Web Part on a remote machine where SharePoint exists.

 Step 1: Set the breakpoints